 Dinner (or Second Lunch!)

 Christmas Day is usually one meal after the other, but if your main meal is Chrissy lunch, make dinner lighter (or visa versa), suggests Lisa.
 “Hopefully you eat mindfully at the first meal so that the second meal doesn’t become a problem.
 The second meal is later in the day so you want to consume foods that don’t provide the body with too much energy that probably won’t get used.
 Limit your carbohydrates on Christmas evening and instead go for non-starchy vegetables and lean protein – think a large salad and some seafood/lean ham or cold meats.
-For dessert, opt for something light like freshly sliced fruit with a dollop of natural yoghurt.”
+For dessert, opt for something light like freshly sliced fruit with a dollop of natural yoghurt or try our 12WBT Christmas Pudding.”

 Let’s face it, most of us don’t need to keep eating Christmas leftovers for the next week.
 If you’re hosting Christmas, package up some leftovers and send them home with friends or family.
 A great idea is to portion out Christmas dinner into plastic containers – some meat, vegetables, gravy, etc. and pop into the freezer.
 Ta da!
 A roast dinner without the hassle.
 Lisa agrees: “Freeze some of your leftovers, or share them with someone who needs them.
 Create healthy soups with leftover meats and freeze them for a rainy day.”